-When you need to add extra margin on the timing paths of a clock or between two clocks, you must use the set_clock_uncertainty command.
+When you need to add extra margin on the timing paths of a clock or between two clocks, you must use the set\clock\uncertainty command.
 This is also the best and safest way to over-constrain a portion of a design without modifying the actual clock edges and the overall clocks relationships.
-The clock uncertainty defined by the user is additive to the jitter computed by the Vivado tools, and can be specified separately for setup and hold analyses.
+The clock uncertainty defined by you is additive to the jitter computed by the Vivado tools, and can be specified separately for setup and hold analysis.

-For example, the margin on all intra-clock paths of the design clock clk0 needs to be tightened by 500ps to make the design more robust to noise for both setup and hold:
+For example, the margin on all intra-clock paths of the design clock clk0 needs to be tightened by 500 ps to make the design more robust to noise for both setup and hold: